kylerbrown/bark/README.md

 ## Other common tasks

-- Recursively search for datafile by metadata: `grep -R --include "*.meta" "source: hvc" PATH/TO/DATA`
+- Recursively search for datafile by metadata: `grep -R --include "*.meta.yaml" "source: hvc" PATH/TO/DATA`
-- Recursively search for an entry or root by metadata: `grep -R --include "meta" "experimenter: kjbrown" PATH/TO/DATA`
+- Recursively search for an entry by metadata: `grep -R --include "meta.yaml" "experimenter: kjbrown" PATH/TO/DATA`
-- Add new metadata to file: `echo "condition: control" >> FILE.meta`
+- Add new metadata to file: `echo "condition: control" >> FILE.meta.yaml`

 # Related projects